st8tikratio/cardano_DRep/.github/ISSUE_TEMPLATE/repo_+_data_issues.md

 TITLE: RtD cardano_DRep
 LABELS: DRep
 ASSIGNEES: st8tikratio
 ---

-**Describe the issue** in a clear and concise description of what the bug is.
+**Describe the issue** in a clear and concise description of what the bug is:
  - `Type here`

 ---

-**Describe expected behavior** in a clear and concise description of what you expected to happen.
+**Describe expected behavior** in a clear and concise description of what you expected to happen:
  - `type here`

 ---